fbef0102/Game-Private_Plugin/Tutorial_教學區/English/Game/L4D2/8+_Survivors_In_Coop/README.md

 * [AFK and Join Team Commands Improved Version](https://forums.alliedmods.net/showpost.php?p=2719702&postcount=32): Add more commands to let the player spectate and join team. (!afk, !survivors, !infected, etc.), but no changing team abuse.

 * <s>[Dialogue Criteria Fix](https://forums.alliedmods.net/showthread.php?t=335875): For servers that spawn all 8 survivors if you want them to interact more in campaigns instead of being almost always mute.</s>
-    - 🟥Broken after 2023/05 update, please wait for author to fix🟥
+     * 🟥Broken after 2023/05 update, please wait for author to fix🟥

 * <s>[Real Survivor Mourn Fix](https://forums.alliedmods.net/showthread.php?t=335903): With this, L4D1 survivors should be able to mourn each other again and L4D2 survivors will be able to mourn them upon seeing their corpses.
 Both bug-free.</s>
-    - 🟥Broken after 2023/05 update, please wait for author to fix🟥
+     * 🟥Broken after 2023/05 update, please wait for author to fix🟥

 * [Scene Adjustments/Fixes](https://forums.alliedmods.net/showthread.php?t=321127): Attempts to fix mourning/friendly fire for 5+ survivors.
-    - 🟥Doesn't work in listen server🟥
+     * 🟥Doesn't work in listen server🟥

 * [Survivor Clones Hunter Pounced Warning Fix](https://forums.alliedmods.net/showthread.php?t=248776): This plugin Re-uses the Generic Hunter Pounced lines from C1M1 so that Nick, Ellis and Coach can warn for a Hunter Pouncing their clones on server with 8+ players where multiple survivor clones are a frequent thing.
-    - 🟥Doesn't work in listen server🟥
+     * 🟥Doesn't work in listen server🟥

 * [Team Kill Reactions Vocalize Fix](https://forums.alliedmods.net/showthread.php?t=259791): There are unused lines for all 8 survivors where they react to players team killing each other, this plugin restores these reactions.
-    - 🟥Doesn't work in listen server🟥
+     * 🟥Doesn't work in listen server🟥

 * [Save Weapon Improved (Harry Version)](https://github.com/fbef0102/L4D1_2-Plugins/tree/master/l4d2_ty_saveweapons): L4D2 coop save weapon when map transition if more than 4 players.

 * [[L4D2]Character_manager](https://forums.alliedmods.net/showthread.php?t=309601): Sets bots to least used survivor character when spawned (l4d1+l4d2 survivors possible in game)
-    - The Passing Fix - download <b>"Stripper_passingfix.7z"</b> (see Attached Files in [L4D2]Character_manager thread) for the passing to prevent players using L4D1 characters from being teleported/killed in this campaign.
-      - Unzip all cfg files in addons\stripper\maps\
-    - Remove **Survivor Identity Fix for 5+ Survivors** while using this plugin.
+     * Remove **Survivor Identity Fix for 5+ Survivors** while using this plugin.

 * [AutoTakeOver 5+ Survivors Improved (Harry Version)](https://github.com/fbef0102/L4D1_2-Plugins/tree/master/_AutoTakeOver): Auto Takes Over an alive free bot UponDeath or OnBotSpawn or OnBotReplace in 5+ survivors.

 * [l4d_h_csm (Harry Version)](/L4D_插件/Survivor_人類/l4d_h_csm): Allows players to change their L4D1/2 character or model in-game!
-    - typ !csm to open menu
+     * typ !csm to open menu

 * [Survivor Rescue Closet](https://forums.alliedmods.net/showthread.php?t=340659): Allows a single rescue entity to rescue all eligible survivors.

 * [8 Player Modified Talker](https://steamcommunity.com/sharedfiles/filedetails/?id=2462741269): Gives reactions to both l4d1 and 2 survivors

 * [[L4D2] Force L4D2 survivor arms, names, icons](https://forums.alliedmods.net/showthread.php?t=345947): Force L4D2 arms, names, and icons for everyone that joins.
-    - Can't guarantee that everyone will be able to get this fix
+     * Can't guarantee that everyone will be able to get this fix

 - - - -
 ## Fun